rust-lang/rust/text/0000-document_all_features.md

 - **No change; leave RFCs as canonical documentation.**

     This approach can take (at least) two forms:

     1. We can leave things as they are, where the RFC and surrounding discussion form the primary point of documentation for newer-than-1.0 language features.
 As part of that, we could just link more prominently to the RFC repository and describe the process from the documentation pages.
     2. We could automatically render the text of the RFCs into part of the documentation used on the site (via submodules and the existing tooling around Markdown documents used for Rust documentation).

     However, for all the reasons highlighted above in [**Motivation: The Current Situation**][current-situation], RFCs and their associated threads are *not* a good canonical source of information on language features.

 - **Add a rule for the standard library but not for language features.**

     This would basically just turn the _status quo_ into an official policy.
 It has all the same drawbacks as no change at all, but with the possible benefit of enabling automated checks on standard library documentation.

 - **Add a rule for language features but not for the standard library.**

     The standard library is in much better shape, in no small part because of the ease of writing inline documentation for new modules.
 Adding a formal rule may not be necessary if good habits are already in place.

     On the other hand, having a formal policy would not seem to *hurt* anything here; it would simply formalize what is already happening (and perhaps, via linting attributes, make it easy to spot when it has failed).

+- **Eliminate the reference entirely.**

+    Since the reference is already substantially out of date, it might make sense to stop presenting it publicly at all, at least until such a time as it has been completely reworked and updated.

+    The main upside to this is the reality that an outdated and inaccurate reference may be worse than no reference at all, as it may substantially mislead Rust users.

+    The main downside, of course, is that this would leave very large swaths of the language basically without *any* documentation, and even more of it only documented in RFCs than is the case today.

 # Unresolved questions